yzmar4real/IntentNetworkAPI/README.md

 cd IntentNetworkAPI

-3. (Optional) Use the directory as a virtual environment for the project
+3. Use the directory as a virtual environment for the project

 python3 -m venv .

-4. (Optional) Start the virtual environment and install the requirements for the project
+4. Start the virtual environment and install the requirements for the project

 source bin/activate

-5. (Optional) Execute the requirement.txt file to install the requirements for the project
+5. Execute the requirement.txt file to install the requirements for the project

 pip3 install -r requirements.txt